 The Series C Warrants were exercisable upon issuance for up to 50.0 million shares of common stock at an initial exercise price of \$7.13 per share.
 Each of the Series C Warrants was amended pursuant to the Warrant Amendments to permit the Investors, in lieu of making any cash payment otherwise contemplated to be made to the Company upon the exercise of the Series C Warrant, to elect instead to receive upon such exercise up to 20.0 million shares of common stock.
 Prior to the Warrant Amendments, the Series C Warrants had permitted the exercise without any cash payment of up to 50.0 million shares of common stock in the event that the volume weighted-average price of the common stock on Nasdaq was less than or equal to \$1.20 per share on any five trading days following the issuance of the Series C Warrants.
 There were 1,000 Series C Warrants outstanding at December 31, 2019.
-During the three months ended June 30, 2020, the remaining 1,000 Series C Warrants were exercised.
+There were no Series C Warrants outstanding at September 30, 2020.